 Together, these schools and programs serve more than 1 million children every year and employ around 300,000 staff members.
 Vaccine requirements will allow these facilities to stay open safely and continue to provide for families who rely on their services.

-More than 800 colleges and universities have now also adopted COVID-19 vaccination requirements for students and staff.
-Even many universities without vaccine requirements have encouraged or incentivized students to get vaccinated.
+Some colleges and universities are now easing COVID-19 vaccination requirements for students and staff.
+Still, many universities without vaccine requirements continue to encourage students to get vaccinated.

 Vaccine exemptions for other immunizations vary from state to state.
 But all schools grant these exemptions to children for medical reasons.
-Forty-four states and Washington, DC, allow religious exemptions to vaccines while 15 states allow philosophical exemptions for kids whose parents reject vaccines for moral, personal, or other beliefs.
+Forty-five states and Washington, DC, allow religious exemptions to vaccines while 14 states allow philosophical exemptions for kids whose parents reject vaccines for moral, personal, or other beliefs.